followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Store/3 Methods/insert(values).md

 ---

-[note] The data item's key value should be unique or the insertion fails.
+[note] The data item's key value should be unique, otherwise, the insertion will fail.
 <!--/fullDescription-->